Loading, please wait...

 7. Wear comfortable shoes

-Comfort is essential when traveling and wearing comfortable shoes at the airport helps your movements to be easy and comfortable as well.
-Comfortable shoes allow you to maneuver along the line with ease and it helps other passengers to move faster and quicker too.
-So, if you are a lady avoid wearing high heels when traveling and for men make sure to wear comfortable sneakers or canvas.
+Comfort is essential when travelling and wearing comfortable shoes at the airport helps your movements to be easy and comfortable as well.
+Comfortable shoes allow you to manoeuvre along the line with ease and it helps other passengers to move faster and quicker too.
+So, if you are a lady avoid wearing high heels when travelling and for men make sure to wear comfortable sneakers or canvas.

 8. Travel off-peak

 Most people don't like or rather don't have time to travel on the weekdays, and hence, this is the best time or you to travel if you don't want to be caught in those long queues.
 If your business meeting will be happening on a Monday, consider travelling on a Thursday or Friday.